TL;DR

 A mobile tabletop trivia game developed by friends, I was asked to aid them with their redesign & brand establishment before showcasing it at Socratica’s W24 Symposium.
-The booth ended up being a huge success at Symposium, and we reached #39 in Trivia on the App Store!
+The booth ended up being a huge success at Symposium, and we were trending on the Trivia charts of the App Store!

 Gazooks is a fast-paced, word-association trivia game played on tabletop, in person, with friends.
 Players take turns drawing cards with a symbol and a category.
 If the symbol on one card matches the symbol on another player's card, the two players are engaged in a duel and they must race to name something in the category on the other player's card!
 Whoever says a correct answer first wins that duel, and the player who has won the most duels at the end of the game wins.